mattmcd/QuantFinance/README.md

-Derivativees Pricing
+Derivatives Pricing
 ====================
-Examples and exercises from Mark Joshi's book "C++ Design Patterns and Derivatives Pricing" (1st ed),
+Examples and exercises from Mark Joshi's books "C++ Design Patterns and Derivatives Pricing" (1st ed), and "The Concepts and Practice of Mathematical Finance" (1st ed).